geospatial-services-framework/gsf-js-client-sdk/doc/manual/tutorial/getting-started.md

 ## Testing the SDK
 #### Using a Test Server
 We have provided a simple mock server implementation that can be used for very basic testing of the SDK.
+There are several other test scripts available.
+Please see the scripts section of the package.json file for more information.

+##### Run tests in the browser against mock server.

   $ npm run test

+##### Run tests in Node.js against mock server.

+  $ npm run test-node

 ## Building the Documentation
 1. Build the documentation.